-In order for a college or university to determine how your military experience translates into credit toward a particular degree, admissions officers need a window into your time in the military.
-Your military transcripts are designed to act as that window.
+In order for a college or university to determine how your military experience translates into credit toward a particular degree, admissions officers need to understand how you spent your time in the military.
+Your military transcripts are designed to provide that necessary insight.

 A military transcript is a document that includes information about your military experience.
 It will typically include:

-- College-Level Test Scores: Final scores and dates taken for College Level Examination Program (CLEP), DSSTs, and NCPACE
+- College-level test scores including final scores and dates taken for College Level Examination Program (CLEP), DSSTs, and NCPACE

-- Other Educational Experiences: Including courses and occupations that you may have held which have not been evaluated for college credit by ACE, but which a university may still consider.
+- Other educational experiences including classes and/or occupations that have not been evaluated for college credit by ACE, but which a university may still consider

 Military transcripts can be official or unofficial.
 Official transcripts must be requested and sent directly to a university to make a final decision about an applicant.
 An unofficial transcript may be requested for your personal review and use, and can sometimes inform preliminary transfer credit decisions.

-It is likely in your best interest to request an unofficial transcript before applying to any university so that you will have a clearer sense of the information that it contains.
+It is likely in your best interest to request an unofficial transcript before applying to any university.
+This way, you will have a clearer sense of the information that it contains.
 Look for any discrepancies and errors and, if any exist, work to correct them.

 3. Submit an application to each college or university that you are considering.

-Once you have evaluated colleges and universities, reviewed your military transcript, and chosen which school(s) to which you would like to apply, you will need to submit an application.
-This should include your official military transcript, as well as any other documentation required by the university.
+Once you have evaluated colleges and universities, reviewed your military transcript, and chosen which school(s) you want to apply to, you will need to submit your applications.
+These should include your official military transcript, as well as any other documentation required by the university.

 4. Obtain a degree audit/credit mapping from the university.

-As a part of the application process, a member of the university’s admissions team will review your military transcript in order to determine:
+As a part of the application process, a member of the university’s admissions team will review your military transcript to determine: